Why has the Energy Law been conspicuously absent since 2006?

 2025-08-18

-On April 10, 2020, the highly anticipated first draft of the "Energy Law of the People's Republic of China" was released for public comment.
-In fact, China has long lacked a foundational law governing the energy sector.
-As early as January 2006, a drafting group for the "Energy Law" was established; however, legislative efforts have since stalled due to various reasons.
-In 2017, under the guidance of the former State Council Legislative Affairs Office and the Ministry of Justice, the National Development and Reform Commission and the National Energy Administration jointly formed an expert panel and working group tasked with drafting and revising this version of the "Energy Law."
+On April 10, 2020, the highly anticipated first draft of the Energy Law of the People’s Republic of China was released for public comment.
+In fact, for a long time, China has lacked a foundational law governing the energy sector.
+As early as January 2006, a drafting task force for the Energy Law was established; however, legislative progress subsequently stalled for various reasons.
+In 2017, under the guidance of the former Legislative Affairs Office of the State Council and the Ministry of Justice, the National Development and Reform Commission and the National Energy Administration convened expert panels and working groups to undertake the drafting and revision of this version of the Energy Law.

-The "Energy Law of the People's Republic of China (Draft for Soliciting Opinions)" outlines clear development directions for energy exploration and processing across various sectors: The state encourages the efficient, clean, and sustainable development and utilization of energy resources, supports prioritizing the development of renewable energy, promotes rational exploitation of fossil fuel resources, fosters distributed energy systems tailored to local conditions, and advances the substitution of non-fossil fuels for fossil fuels, as well as low-carbon energy sources for high-carbon ones.
-Additionally, the law backs the development and application of new types of fuels and industrial raw materials that can replace oil and natural gas.
+The Energy Law of the People’s Republic of China (Draft for Public Comment) sets out development directions for energy exploration and processing across various sectors: The state encourages the efficient, clean, and sustainable exploitation and utilization of energy resources; supports the prioritized development of renewable energy; promotes the rational development of fossil energy resources; fosters the localized development of distributed energy systems; advances the substitution of fossil fuels with non‑fossil energy sources and of high‑carbon energy with low‑carbon alternatives; and supports the research, development, and application of new fuels and industrial feedstocks that can replace petroleum and natural gas.

 1) Strengthened the performance assessment of binding indicators in the annual plan;